'Insane Injury, Average Tackle:' NJ Teen Quarterback Suffers Broken Pelvis, Dislocated Hip

 He'll be in a rehabilitation center for at least another six weeks — an hour away from home —where his mom, Chantel Doe, is by his side every day.

 The community is rallying to support Cash.
-Nearly $11,000 was raised by Friday, Nov.
+More than $11,000 was raised by Friday, Nov.
 17 in a GoFundMe organized by Lepre, who also is president of the Junior Knights Football and Cheer program which covers the towns of Wharton, Mine Hill, Dover and Rockaway Borough.

 "The doctors are expecting the recovery to take at least a year," Lepre said.
 "They aren't sure if he will ever have normal control of his left foot.
 Scary thing for a 13-year-old boy who has always been a terrific athlete and a leader on the field."